dpatanin/X.P.-Loyd/README.md

 The main file for the training is `train.py` and the majority of classes are put into `/lib`.
 All directory locations are specified inside the `config.yaml` and thus not further mentioned.

-### Data

-The data for the training & validation should be separate datasets.
-The project expects the data to represent each trading session by a separate `.csv` file and be of **exactly the same size**.
-`preprocess.py` is designed for our data.
-You can ignore it if you preprocess your data elsewhere.
-If using the provided script, you should adjust the preprocess script to fit your specific needs.

-Keep in mind to include the data headers inside the `config.yaml` as all which are not specified will be dropped.

-### Config / Hyperparameter

-All project parameters and hyperparameter are defined inside the `config.yaml`.
-Further, the config specifies directory paths in case you want to store your data & models elsewhere.

 ### Run

 Enter wsl: `wsl.exe`